Basma23/learning-journal/Programming with JavaScript.md

-# What is Javacript #
+# What is JavaScript #

-The script consider as a set of instructions which the computer do the step by step or one by one to acheave a specific goal.
+The script consider as a set of instructions which the computer do the step by step or one by one to achieve a specific goal.

-When we are runing JavaScript it might only use a subset of all the instructions at each time.
+When we are running JavaScript it might only use a subset of all the instructions at each time.

-To deal with writing JavaScript code or script we should to determain our goal and break it down into a series of tasks and then work out each step needed to complete that task.
+To deal with writing JavaScript code or script we should to determine our goal and break it down into a series of tasks and then work out each step needed to complete that task.

 # What is an expression? #